mohitjain/mohitjain/_posts/2012-10-26-complete-guide-to-setup-a-rails-server.md

 </VirtualHost>
 {% endhighlight %}

-Will make a post soon for deploying your application with capistrano.
+Will make a post soon for deploying your application with Capistrano.